 Local currency revenue in Japan declined 6% in 2009 compared to 2008.
 We continue to experience some weakness in this challenging market, as evidenced by the declines in both our active and executive distributors.
 The direct selling environment in Japan continues to be very difficult as the industry has been in a decline for several years.
 Most direct selling companies were seeing their businesses contract in this market.
 Increased regulatory and media scrutiny of the industry continues to negatively impact the industry and our business.
 As a result of this increased scrutiny, we continue to focus on distributor compliance and have also been more cautious in both our corporate and our distributor's marketing activities.
 Despite these challenges, we have experienced an improving trend in revenue comparisons for the last few quarters due largely to the implementation of distributor initiatives that have been successful in other markets as well as strong product promotions in the last-half of 2009.
-The product promotions and distributor enthusiasm surrounding the launch of our ageLOC Transformation skin care system and new ageLOC Edition Galvanic Spa in the fourth quarter in particular contributed to stronger fourth quarter revenue.
-Local currency revenue in Japan decreased 1% year-over-year in the fourth quarter.
-Although we are encouraged by these trend improvements in our Japan market, we believe that we may continue to see modest local currency revenue declines during 2010 based on continued weakness in distributor regulatory conditions will continue throughout 2010.
+The product promotions and distributor enthusiasm surrounding the launch of our ageLOC Transformation skin care system and new ageLOC Edition Galvanic Spa in the fourth quarter.
+Although we are encouraged by these trend improvements in our Japan market, we believe that we may continue to see modest local currency revenue declines during 2010 based on continued weakness in distributor numbers, the promotional nature of some of the revenue generated in connection with the launch of our ageLOC products, and our anticipation that difficult regulatory conditions will continue throughout 2010.